EthanHalprin/SwiftUI-Login-Page/README.md

 # SwiftUI-Login-Page
-Designed Login page example in SwiftUI
+A well-designed login page in SwiftUI

 ## License
 MIT